alejandrochang/Algorithms/ML/README.md

 Regression -> The value of our labels belong to a continous set

 Example:
 Question: Based on the height of this pine tree, what is its age?
 (A lot of variables)
 A: 0 -> 500 years

+TLDR:
+Regression: used with continous values
+Classification: Used with discrete valeues

+### Example

+Dataset -> Feed Linear Regression Algorithm (Finds relationship between two variables or more) -> Algorthm gives estimate of prediction of what will result based on the variables.